GeNIE: A Generalizable Navigation System for In-the-Wild Environments: Introduction

 \section{Introduction}

-Navigation is a core skill for embodied agents, allowing them to move purposefully through physical environments using inputs from onboard sensors such as cameras and GPS.
+\IEEEPARstart{N}{AVIGATION} is a core skill for embodied agents, allowing them to move purposefully through physical environments using inputs from onboard sensors such as cameras and GPS.
 It enables robots to reach goals, avoid obstacles, and operate autonomously in tasks like package delivery, environmental monitoring, or search and rescue.
 Over the past several years, numerous benchmarks and competitions have been introduced to evaluate navigation systems, including indoor simulation platforms such as Habitat~\cite{savva2019habitat} and Gibson~\cite{xia2018gibson}, as well as outdoor field-based challenges focused on specific domains like subterranean navigation or agricultural environments.
 While these efforts have significantly advanced the field, most benchmarks evaluate navigation within narrow settings, often assuming a single type of scene, weather condition, or embodiment.
-As a result, high scores on these benchmarks often fail to generalize when deployed in more diverse or unstructured environments~\cite{ramakrishnan2021hm3d, xia2023generalization}.This motivates exploring how foundation models can enhance navigation by providing generalizable perception and planning capabilities across varied real-world scenarios.
+As a result, high scores on these benchmarks often fail to generalize when deployed in more diverse or unstructured environments~\cite{ramakrishnan2021hm3d, xia2023generalization}.

 In real-world scenarios, however, navigation systems must operate reliably across a wide variety of environments, including different terrains, lighting conditions, and sensor configurations, as illustrated in Figure~\ref{fig:diverse-scene}.
-Domain shifts—such as changing weather, unexpected obstacles, or cultural variations in street layout—can easily degrade system performance if models have not learned invariant features or robust policies~\cite{xia2023generalization}.
-This highlights the need for benchmarks that evaluate generalization in diverse and uncontrolled settings.
+Domain shifts such as changing weather, unexpected obstacles, or cultural variations in street layout can easily degrade system performance if models have not learned invariant features or robust policies~\cite{xia2023generalization}.
+In our context here, we specifically refer to \emph{generalization} as the ability of a system to operate robustly across (i) different terrain types imposed by testing in new locations, (ii) different visual conditions caused by weather and lighting variations, and (iii) different embodiments when deployed on distinct robotic platforms.
+This framing aligns with the “Visual + Behavioral” axes of generalization described in~\cite{gao2025taxonomy}.

-The Earth Rover Challenge (ERC)~\cite{earthroverchallengeEarthRoverChallenge} provides a valuable testbed for evaluating the generalization capabilities of navigation systems.
-In this challenge, identical sidewalk robots are deployed across \textbf{three continents and six countries}, covering both urban and rural environments, and are exposed to a wide range of real-world conditions such as varying weather, lighting, and terrain.
-Representative scenes are shown in Figure~\ref{fig:diverse-scene}.
-The robot must reach a series of checkpoints located \textbf{hundreds of meters} away.
-To perform reliably in such conditions, the robot must accurately identify traversable areas despite substantial environmental variation.